CIRCLEVILLE—Tuesday was a balmy day for Pickaway County in February, where locals took advantage of the warm weather and visited area parks.

 Amanda-Clearcreek’s Alyssa Evans became the single-season scoring leader in program history on Tuesday in a 56-38 Division III Central District sectional semifinal win over visiting East Knox.

 By Amy J. Randall-McSorley

 Amy resides in Pickaway County with her husband, Gary, and their three rescued dogs.
 As an adult, she earned her bachelor’s degree from Capital University in organizational communications with a minor in psychology.
 She then earned her master’s degree in the science of marketing and communications from Franklin University, and is currently pursuing her doctoral degree from Walden University.
-Amy is a writer for Nationwide Children’s Hospital Foundation and has authored two books under her former name, Amy J. Cooper: Wicked Dreams and The Hills of Circleville.
+Amy works for Nationwide Children’s Hospital and has authored two books under her former name, Amy J. Cooper: Wicked Dreams and The Hills of Circleville.

 By Sarah Roush

 Other than a short escape to attend college, Sarah is a lifelong resident of Pickaway County.
 A graduate of Westfall High School and Rio Grande College, she often defends the legitimacy of those degrees while she is spouting off nonsense and pig-headed opinions.
 She advocates volunteerism and baking as a means to improving the world.